Lead follow-up automation

 2. Assign an owner and create the first task.

-3. Send a simple acknowledgement if appropriate.
+3. Send an acknowledgement if it fits the channel.

 4. Track follow-up until the lead is closed, booked, or disqualified.